<img alt="webleads-tracker" width="1" height="1" src="//stats.webleads-tracker.com/101261109ns.gif">

 7. Use your connections with current customers

 Social proof is a powerful thing.
-If you’ve got pre-existing relationships with clients, you can ask for referrals, references and re-shares of case studies on their personal LinkedIn profile!
+If you’ve pre-existing relationships with clients, you can ask for referrals, references, and re-shares of case studies on their personal LinkedIn profiles!

 Using your existing relationships can also help bring in new business through warm outreach.
 You could ask for an intro to a new prospect.
 This type of outreach is typically seen as less spammy, and you’ll come in with bags of credibility due to your prospect’s relationship with the existing client.